Texas Federal Investigations Demand an Expert Lawyer

 Board Certified in Criminal Law, Experienced in Federal Courts

-John Floyd is Board Certified in Criminal Law by the Texas Board of Legal Specialization and has over twenty years experience representing individuals charged with serious crimes in federal courts in Texas and throughout the United States.
+John Floyd is Board Certified in Criminal Law by the Texas Board of Legal Specialization.
+He has over twenty-six years of experience representing individuals charged with serious crimes in federal courts in Texas and throughout the United States.

 Federal Courts are Different

-The federal criminal justice system is unique and complex, with rules and procedures that differ from state courts.
+The federal criminal justice system is unique and complex, with different rules and procedures from state courts.

-Do Not Talk to a Federal Investigator, FBI Without a Lawyer
+Do Not Talk to a Federal Investigator or FBI Without a Lawyer

 Obtaining Legal Counsel Early Can Prevent Criminal Charges

 Federal investigations are often quite involved.
-They typically involve many suspects and acts that may span many months, or even years, before being prosecuted.
+They typically involve many suspects and acts that may span months or even years before being prosecuted.
 Therefore, it is not uncommon for individuals under investigation for committing federal crimes to suspect that they are under investigation.
-In fact, it is not uncommon for suspects in federal criminal investigations to be approached by federal agent for a “voluntary” interview.
+In fact, it is not uncommon for suspects in federal criminal investigations to be approached by federal agents for a “voluntary” interview.

-This advance notice can give a cautious individual the opportunity to consult a lawyer and determine the best legal strategy prior to criminal charges being filed.
-Individuals who are able to promptly retain and consult with a skilled federal crimes defense attorney, while the case is still being investigated, are often able to minimize their criminal exposure or avoid criminal charges entirely.
+This advance notice can allow a cautious individual to consult a lawyer and determine the best legal strategy before criminal charges are filed.
+Individuals who are able to promptly retain and consult with a skilled federal crimes defense attorney while the case is still being investigated are often able to minimize their criminal exposure or avoid criminal charges entirely.

 Force the Government to Follow the Law

-Throughout the course of the investigation or later during trial or appeal, an experienced federal criminal lawyer can provide an individual with valuable counsel, guidance, and support, while ensuring that government’s agents and prosecutors follow the law and face a thorough testing of their case.
+Throughout the course of the investigation or later during trial or appeal, an experienced federal criminal lawyer can provide an individual with valuable counsel, guidance, and support while ensuring that the government’s agents and prosecutors follow the law and face a thorough testing of their case.

-If you believe that you may be under investigation for a federal crime, or have already been accused, arrested, or charged with a federal offense, retaining an experienced federal criminal defense attorney with successful experience in federal courts is critical.
-The federal criminal justice system is incredibly complex, and poses potentially severe consequences to your freedom, finances, and future.
-It is unwise to navigate a federal case without the assistance of a expert lawyer with decades of valuable experience in the federal criminal courts.
+If you believe that you may be under investigation for a federal crime or have already been accused, arrested, or charged with a federal offense, retaining an experienced federal criminal defense attorney with successful experience in federal courts is critical.
+The federal criminal justice system is incredibly complex and potentially severely affects your freedom, finances, and future.
+It is unwise to navigate a federal case without the assistance of an expert lawyer with decades of valuable experience in the federal criminal courts.